 The concepts of electricity, magnetism and optics are explained in an entertaining way, with as little mathematics as possible.
 Charges, fields, light waves and images are introduced and explored in detail.
 The book includes videos, pictures, many tables, riddles and numerous surprising facts from nature and technology.

-The book describes the numerous optical fibers in your eyes, explains how to measure the power of the Sun with closed eyes, introduces the tricky sides of three-dimensional interferometers, explores the Poynting vector field for a cable and a transformer, tells the story of the biggest disappointment of the television industry in the twentieth century, describes how yellow light improves tomato sales and pink light reduces crime, explains why wearing sunglasses can transform humans into apes, gives details about the solar spectrum, presents the 'floating bed' puzzle, shows how the human eye can invent colours that are not there, presents the many types of rainbows, shows an electric effect observed on many playgrounds, tells how to build the simplest possible radio control system, explains how to observe the polarization of light with the unaided human eye in the same way as honey bees do, explains the three international light bulb scams of the past 20 years, and poses the polarized car headlight problem.
+The book describes light sources, lenses and polarization.
+It tells about the numerous optical fibers in your eyes, explains how to measure the power of the Sun with closed eyes, introduces the tricky sides of three-dimensional interferometers, explores the Poynting vector field for a cable and a transformer, tells the story of the biggest disappointment of the television industry in the twentieth century, describes how yellow light improves tomato sales and pink light reduces crime, explains why wearing sunglasses can transform humans into apes, gives details about the solar spectrum, presents the 'floating bed' puzzle, shows how the human eye can invent colours that are not there, presents the many types of rainbows, shows an electric effect observed on many playgrounds, tells how to build the simplest possible radio control system, explains how to observe the polarization of light with the unaided human eye in the same way as honey bees do, explains the three international light bulb scams of the past 20 years, and poses the polarized car headlight problem.

 The text also explains how nature builds brains and what people can do with them.
 How do we form physical concepts?
 What can we observe?
 How much of the future can we predict?
 How can one use to use electrodynamics to find out the number you are thinking of?
 What is a good lie?
 Why is there levitation?
 Why is there no free energy in nature?

 The book guarantees to be interesting and surprising on every page: it includes many embedded colour films and a large number of photographs, riddles, tables, internet links and curiosities.
 Enjoy the adventure!

 |Download volume III